miso-lims/walkthroughs/1-0-admin-tasks.md

 # 3. Creating groups and adding users to them

 _Groups_ permit fine-grained control over who has view and/or edit access to an item in MISO.
-There are default groups in MISO for "all internal users", as well as for RunWatchers, ProjectWatchers and PoolWatchers.
-In theory, members of a Watcher group will be notified by email of all events on members of that group (ie. a Pool is set to Ready To Run; a Run is marked as Complete).
-However, these features are not yet be fully functional.
+There is a default group in MISO for "all internal users".
+There are also groups for Watchers, but these features are not yet fully functional.

 ## 3.1 Create a Group